Skip to main content

 File Folder Tabs, Paxcoo 50 Sets Hanging File Folder Tabs and Inserts, Plastic Tabs for Hanging Folders, Multicolor

-• 50 COLORFUL TABS & INSERTS FOR EFFORTLESS FILE ORGANIZATION.
+• ORGANIZE WITH 50 COLORFUL TABS & INSERTS-PERFECT FOR ANY FILING NEED!

 BUY & SAVE